aymen-mouelhi/fixme-to-issue/README.md

     -l, --line-length <n>    number of max characters a line (default: 1000) -h, --ignore-hidden <n>  ignore hidden files (default: false) -g, --git-ignore <n>     ignore patterns from your .gitignore file.
 This paramter accepts the path for the .gitIgnore file (default: false | no .gitignore is read
+    -u, --github-username    github username with push rights to the current repository -p, --github-password    github password
+    -a, --annotations[array] array of annotations

 ### Custom Annotations